 HubSpot is free for unlimited users.
 Adding the CRM Plus plan to it the costs go up significantly.

-- The Starter pack of the Marketing Hub you have to spend $480 a year.
+- In the Starter Pack of the Marketing Hub, you have to spend $480 a year.

 - The Professional plan costs $9,600 a year ($800 a month)